chouchouiio/CHOUCHOU.github.io/_pages/about.md

 4.**Improved Model for Low Altitude Detection of Trees Infected by Pests and Diseases Using Agricultural Drones Based on DCA-YOLO.** *Transactions of the Chinese Society for Agricultural Machinery*, 2025.
 [DOI](https://doi.org/10.6041/j.issn.1000-1298.2025.10.042)

+ - Xianghua Xu, **Dejing Zhou**, Chaoran Yu, Wanjie Xiong, Yunshi Xiong, Baiyin Wu, Xuanzhu Zeng, Deyuan Ou.
- - **Dejing Zhou** as first student author and main contributor.
+Dejing Zhou as first student author and main contributor.
 (The journal requires the supervisor to be listed as the first author.)